African leaders agree steps to fight runaway Ebola outbreak

 CONAKRY West African leaders agreed on Friday to take stronger measures to try to bring the worst outbreak of Ebola under control and prevent it spreading outside the region, including steps to isolate rural communities ravaged by the disease.

-"The presidents recognize the serious nature of the Ebola outbreak in their countries," Chan said after the meeting.
+"The presidents recognise the serious nature of the Ebola outbreak in their countries," Chan said after the meeting.
 "They are determined to take extraordinary measures to stop Ebola in their countries."

 In a communique after their talks, the leaders agreed to deploy security forces to isolate the frontier regions where 70 percent of the 1,323 cases have been detected.